Find Your Perfect School

 How do I become a Police Officer or Detective?

-Becoming a Police Officer is a relatively straightforward process as far as the required education that is needed, although physical stamina is required in order to pass training.
+Becoming a Police Officer is a relatively straightforward process as far as the required education is needed, although physical stamina is required in order to pass training.
 In addition, if you are interested in eventually obtaining a promotion, additional post-secondary education, such as a bachelor’s degree, may be required.

 So, generally speaking, you will need to graduate from your agency’s police academy training program.
 Next, on-the-job training is crucial, perhaps offered through a cadet program.